NHERI Summer Institute

 Eligibility

-Attendees must be early-career faculty or industry researchers that are interested in natural hazards, the NHERI network and its resources, as well as proposal planning.
+Attendees should be early-career faculty who are interested in natural hazards, the NHERI network and its resources, as well as proposal planning.

 Those applying for the NSF travel award must be citizens, permanent residents, or visa holders who attend or work at institutions in the continental U.S.